U-talk1ng-to-m3/Dogrud/README.md

 -  Hi, I’m Doğukan
 -  I’m interested in software
--  I’m mail account is dogukandogru06@gmail.com
+-  My mail account is dogukandogru06@gmail.com
 -

 <!---